t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 the origin server is usually supposed to queue all undelivered events and to retry until successful delivery or explicit cancellation.
 In HTTP, this pattern is known as REST Hooks.

+Methods for configuring server push and notification conditions with CoAP are provided by the CoRE Dynamic Resource Linking specification {{!I-D.ietf-core-dynlink}}.

 In HTTP, there exist a number of workarounds to enable server push, e.g., long polling and streaming {{RFC6202}} or server-sent events {{W3C.REC-html5-20141028}}.
 In IoT systems, long polling can introduce a considerable overhead, as the request has to be repeated for each notification.
 Streaming and server-sent events (the latter is actually an evolution of the former) are more efficient, as only one request is sent.